Image biomarker standardisation initiative: Re-segmentation IF9H

 \section{Re-segmentation\id{IF9H}}

 Re-segmentation entails updating the ROI mask $\mathbf{R}$ based on corresponding voxel intensities $\mathbf{X}_{gl}$.
 Re-segmentation may be performed to exclude voxels from a previously segmented ROI, and is performed after interpolation.
 An example use would be the exclusion of air or bone voxels from an ROI defined on CT imaging.
 Two common re-segmentation methods are described in this section.
 Combining multiple re-segmentation methods is possible.
+In this case, the intersection of the intensity ranges defined by the re-segmentation methods is used.